Sindri-Labs/sindri-scroll-sdk/README.md

 # Getting Started

 While this section primarily reiterates [Scroll's Devnet Guide](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/guides/devnet-deployment/), it includes adjustments specifically for Ubuntu environments.
+This guide also makes revisions to launch the coordinator service which acts as a gateway between the sequencing layer and Sindri provers.
+Since the coordinator requires at least 20Gb of RAM, we recommend you use a machine with at least 32Gb available.

 ### Prerequisites